dbojan/csvEdit_Esmeralda/README.md

  'mpv' is used for play, 'ffprobe' is used for testing links.
  -added verification for cell values (quotes and such), on save for m3u format.
  -replaced vbNewLine and vbCrLf and with Environment.NewLine in code

+-changes in v2023-08-27-1
+ -added option to disable 'verification for cell values (quotes and such), on save for m3u format', from edit menu. it is not recommended to disable this.

 --
 dbojan.github.io